-Your living will declaration must be signed by two witnesses.
+Your living will must be signed by two witnesses.
 Neither of your witnesses may be:

-You must have your durable power of attorney for health care and appointment of health care representative notarized by a notary public.
-You can either go to the notary public’s office, or the notary can travel to you (for a fee).
+You must sign your durable power of attorney for health care in front of a notary public.
+You may either go to the notary public’s office, or the notary can travel to you (for a fee).
 The notary will ask for proof of your identity and will either sign the notary section of the document or attach his or her own notary certificate.

-After you have had your documents witnessed and/or notarized, they are legally valid.
-Keep the originals in your files and give a copy to your attorney-in-fact and health care representative, if you named one.
+After you have had your documents witnessed or notarized, they are legally valid.
+Keep the originals in your files and give copies to your attorney-in-fact and health care representative, if you named one.
 To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+You might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.

 Review your documents every few years to make sure that they still reflect your wishes.
 Also, consider making new documents if you move to another state, get married or divorced, or if your attorney-in-fact and health care representative is no longer able to supervise your wishes.